paulproteus/ubuntu-18.04-x86/README.md

 execute x86 code and (2) read output from that code.
 Reading output is easy because x86 code and default (x86_64) code share the same current working directory.

+Note that build steps run in a fresh copy of the container each time.
+Therefore, the container will forget your calls to `apt-get` etc.
+You will probably have to run `apt-get` in one big build step that includes running your actual test suite.